- 1Pull (something, especially a tree or plant) out of the ground: the elephant’s trunk is powerful enough to uproot treesMore example sentences

 - The storm's winds were strong enough to uproot trees and to knock people off their feet.

-- 1.1Eradicate; destroy: a revolution is necessary to uproot the social orderMore example sentences
+- 1.1Remove or destroy completely; eradicate: a revolution is necessary to uproot the social orderMore example sentences

 - Many Eastern and Southern Indian nations were uprooted and forced to remove themselves beyond the Mississippi River.